 Edit it afterwards.
 While a lot of us think about video editing as a hard and time-consuming process, it really doesn't have to be.
 What's more, most of us either already have easy-to-use tools like iMovie or can get free easy-to-use tools like OpenShot to do the editing.
 If you edit afterwards, it's a lot easier to fix little mistakes, edit out bloopers, and make the video look more professional.
 This might end up saving you time and often ends up producing a better quality video.
 It does, however, require that you learn some simple software like iMove or OpenShot.

 Having even a short clip of you talking before and after your slides will dramatically improve most presentations.
 You can achieve this in a "live" video recording of your presentation or by editing a video you make afterwards.

 If you are able, it's often helpful to intersperse your video with shots of your face, since this tends to help humanize the video.
-It's not that hard and we're glad to help!

 That said, you can definitely make a perfectly acceptable video with just a voice over slides.

 - Include video of yourself throughout, interspersed with slides.
 If you just give the talk looking at the camera, then cut out the parts you don't like, you can edit to add the slides where they are needed.
 If you do it this way, you can even use the slides to smooth over the places where you made cuts in the video, so that it isn't so evident that you cut parts out.
 You also have more flexibility to add or subtract slides, as is most appropriate to your presentation.